 The number of command blocks varies as it depends on the number of merging rounds required in the external sort of the .las files.
 The files with the suffix

-.OPT are optional and need not be executed albeit we highly recommend that one run all the
+.OPT are optional and need not be executed albeit we highly recommend that one run the

 The -d option requests scripts that organize files into a collection of sub-directories so as not to overwhelm the underlying OS for large genomes.
 For a DB divided into N blocks and the daligner calls in the script will produce 2gNT .las-files where T is the number of threads specified by the -T option passed to daligner (default is 4).
 With the -d option set, N sub-directories (with respect to the directory HPC.daligner is called in) of the form “temp<i>” for i from 1 to N are created in an initial command block, and then all intermediate files are placed in those sub-directories, with a maximum of g(2T+1) files appearing in any sub-directory at any given point in the process.

-HPC.TANmask writes a UNIX shell script to the standard output that runs datander on all relevant blocks of the supplied DB, then sorts and merges the resulting alignments into a single .las for each block, and finally calls TANmask on each LA block to produce a .tan mask for each block that can be merge into a single track for the entire DB with Catrack.
+HPC.TANmask writes a UNIX shell script to the standard output that runs datander on all relevant blocks of the supplied DB, then sorts and merges the resulting alignments into a single .las file for each block, and finally calls TANmask on each LA block to produce a tandem mask with name -n for each block that can be merge into a single track for the entire DB with Catrack.

-All option arguments are passed through to datander except for the -f option which serves the same role as for HPC.REPmask immediately above.
-The -v option is passed to all programs in the script, and the -l option is also passed to TANmask.
+All option arguments are passed through to either datander or TANmask except for -l which is passed to both, and except for the -f option which serves the same role as for HPC.REPmask immediately above.
+The -v option is passed to all programs in the script.
 If the integers <first> and <last> are missing then the script produced is for every block in the database <reads>.
 If <first> is present then HPC.TANmask produces a script that produces .tan tracks for blocks <first> through <last> (<last> = <first> if not present).